AdaCore/spark2014/docs/ug/en/appendix/additional_annotate_pragmas.rst

 Inlining Functions for Proof
 ----------------------------

-Contracts for functions are generally translated by |GNATprove| has axioms on otherwise undefined functions.
+Contracts for functions are generally translated by |GNATprove| as axioms on otherwise undefined functions.
 As an example, consider the following function:

 .. code-block:: ada

     function Increment (X : Integer) return Integer with Post => Increment'Result >= X;

 It will be translated by GNATprove as follows:

 .. code-block:: ada

     function Increment (X : Integer) return Integer;

     axiom : (for all X : Integer.
 Increment (X) >= X);